Continuous time crystals as a PT symmetric state and the emergence of critical exceptional points: A. Comparison between non-Hermitian PT transitions and Lindbladian phase transitions

+where $\Gamma>0$ represents the gain and loss rate, and $g\in \mathbb{R}$ is the coherent coupling strength between the two modes (Fig.$\rm\ref{PTpon}$ (a)).
+The parity and time-reversal operators are defined as $P= $ and $T=K$, where $K$ denotes complex conjugation.

-In the weak dissipative regime ($\Gamma<g$), the gain and loss are effectively canceled by the sufficiently strong interaction, causing the system to behave as though dissipation is absent.
-Consequently, all the eigenvalues are real, and then oscillating solutions, resembling those of closed systems, emerge.
-In this regime, the PT symmetry is said to be unbroken.
-In contrast, in the strong dissipative regime ($\Gamma>g$), the gain and loss cannot be fully canceled, resulting in a pair of complex conjugate eigenvalues.
-This indicates the presence of one divergent solution and one decaying solution over time — a pair of stable and unstable modes.
-In this regime, the PT symmetry is said to be broken.
-The transition between these regimes occurs at an exceptional point, where two eigenvectors coalesce.
+In the weakly dissipative regime ($\Gamma<g$), gain and loss are effectively canceled by sufficiently strong interaction, allowing the system to behave as if dissipation were absent.
+In fact, all the eigenvalues are real and oscillating solutions emerge.
+In contrast, in the strong dissipative regime ($\Gamma>g$), the gain and loss dominate the interaction, and then a pair of complex conjugate eigenvalues appear.
+This signals the onset of divergent and decaying behavior over time, corresponding to stable and unstable modes.
+The transition point is marked by the spontaneous breaking of the PT symmetry and coincides with an exceptional point where two eigenvectors coalesce.

-Similarly, for the Lindbladian case with $\mathcal{PT}$ symmetry $\eqref{HuberPT}$, the phase transition occurs with spontaneous n-PT symmetry breaking, and the transition point is typically a CEP.
-Moreover, in the PT phase, persistent periodic oscillations appear, while in the PT-broken phase, a pair of stable and unstable fixed points emerge.
-For the one-collective spin, one can intuitively understand it as a balanced gain-loss system in the Schwinger boson transformation \cite{Pires},
+We next focus on models with L-$\mathcal{PT}$ symmetry ($\ref{HuberPT}$).
+As discussed in the main text, if the Lindbladian has the L-$\mathcal{PT}$ symmetry ($\ref{HuberPT}$), its nonlinear mean-field equation has the n-PT symmetry in a wide class.
+Moreover, a dissipative phase transition occurs with spontaneous n-PT symmetry breaking, and the transition point coincides with a CEP.
+In the PT-symmetric phase, persistent periodic oscillations appear, while in the PT-broken phase, a pair of stable and unstable fixed points emerges.

-where $a,b$ are bosonic annihilation operators.
-Here, the parity operation with $P=(i)^{2S}\exp(i\pi S m_{x})$ on the internal degrees of freedom turns into an exchange of two subspaces, that is, an operation on the external degrees of freedom $PaP^{-1}=b$.
-In this case, collective decay becomes the product of gain (creation operator) and loss (annihilation operator) $S_-=ab^\dagger$.
-As an example, we describe the illustration of the DDM ($H=2gSm_x,\ L=\sqrt{\kappa S}m_-$) in the Schwinger boson representation (Fig.$\rm\ref{PTpon}$ (b)).

-Despite these similarities, we emphasize a fundamental difference: non-Hermitian PT transitions are generically spectral transitions occurring even in a finite system, while in the Lindbladian case, these are phase transitions in the steady state (including stationary oscillations) occurring only \textit{in the thermodynamic limit}.
+Despite these parallels, a key distinction remains: non-Hermitian PT transitions are essentially spectral transitions that can occur even in a finite system, whereas their Lindbladian counterparts represent bona fide phase transitions of the steady state (including stationary oscillations) that emerge only \textit{in the thermodynamic limit}.
+This contrast underscores the intrinsically many-body nature of L-$\mathcal{PT}$ phase transitions.

+A paradigmatic class that exhibits L-$\mathcal{PT}$ phase transitions is the collective spin model.
+For a one-collective spin, the physics can be visualized, after a Schwinger boson transformation \cite{Pires}, as a balanced gain–loss system.
+Introducing two bosonic modes $a,b$,